 Continued design and construction funding for US 15 J-Turns.
 J-turns have proven to be a safer alternative to a traditional roadway intersection on a four-lane highway because they eliminate or greatly reduce right-angle crashes, the crash type most responsible for fatalities and serious injuries at intersections.
-To address the high rate of fatal crashes, significant progress has been made and continues to be made in closing every median on US 15 north of Fredrick to the PA Line beginning with the areas that have the highest crash rates.
-The County is appreciative of past efforts and requests continued funding for design and construction of these improvements.
-The County would also like to request the addition of bicycle cut-throughs at these J-Turns to enhance bicyclist safety (Fund 76).
+The County would also like to request the addition of bicycle cutthroughs at these J-Turns to enhance bicyclist safety (Fund 76).
 This project is fully funded for design.